Yuno-Tesu/Tp-Link-XC220-G3v-v2-Firmware/Configuration.md

 # Configuration
-This section will help you to configure your device.
-This does not mean a complete configuration, but rather the things you need to do to successfully configure the device.
+This section will help you configure your device.
+This does not mean a complete configuration, but rather the things you need to successfully configure the device.

 > [!NOTE]
 > This is for information purpose only.